Skip to content

 default_options: Default plot options dict.
 Subclasses provide

-their own defaults merged with ``STYLE_DEFAULTS``.
+their own defaults merged with `STYLE_DEFAULTS`.

-fig: Pre-existing matplotlib figure.
+fig: Pre-existing matplotlib figure to bind.
 Default is None.

-ax: Pre-existing matplotlib axes.
+ax: Pre-existing matplotlib axes to bind.
 Default is None.
+Passing

-**kwargs: Override any key in ``default_options``.
+**kwargs: Override any key in `default_options`.

 Examples: